rafalimaz/TMTools/README.md

 ### Installation

+##### Chrome Web Store

-In order to use TMTools, download TMTools zip [Beta Release] (https://github.com/rafalimaz/TMTools/archive/v1.0.2.zip) or [Last Release](https://github.com/rafalimaz/TMTools/archive/v1.0.1.zip) and follow these steps:
+In order to use TMTools just install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/tm-tools/jandhnpfekgdcklcgfcljmijgbgnchni)

+##### Development Mode

+It is possible to use TMTools without install the extension through Chrome Web Store.
+It is only need to download TMTools zip [Last Release] (https://github.com/rafalimaz/TMTools/archive/v1.0.3.zip) and do the steps as follows:

 1. Extract the contents somewhere
 2. In Chrome, open [extensions](chrome://extensions/) `chrome://extensions/`